Connect Jira with Automation

 -

-Go to any webpage where you've implemented the feedback widget and submit a feedback entry.
+Go to a page where you installed the feedback widget and submit a feedback entry with a message.

 -